MirAb-77/Pneumonia-Diease-Prediction-Through-Images/README.md

-Below is the improved README file for your **Pneumonia Detection Project**.
-It includes all requested sections, structured professionally, and designed for readability.

----

 # **Pneumonia Detection Using Chest X-rays**

 This project focuses on developing a deep learning-based solution to detect pneumonia from chest X-ray images.
 Leveraging a Convolutional Neural Network (CNN) architecture, the system classifies X-rays into two categories: Normal and Pneumonia.